pnnl/memgaze/xlib/README.md

 - Leverage HPCToolkit's spack recipe.

+  - Ideally, we would hope that on the initial HPCToolkit build, the dyninst patch would trigger and everything would build with one "spack install".
+However, it seems that 'hpctk-pkgs.yaml' needs to be removed to trigger the patch.

+  - We can successfully build HPCToolkit and then DynInst.
+Currently, the reverse doesn't seem to work because DynInst will select some package dependencies in a way that HPCToolkit does not like.

 - Customizations to Spack

   - config.yaml:     Update of Spack's version to change 'root' dir names